-This STIP was developed assuming a federal funding level consistent with the last year of the FAST Act and includes the federal surface transportation funding provided by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), which was enacted on December 27, 2020.
-Other funding assumptions include redirected CARES Act monies and bond issuances in 2023 and 2026 to be repaid with dedicated motor vehicle sales tax revenue which is deposited in the State Road Bond Fund per the Amendment 3 legislation.
+This STIP was developed assuming the estimated federal funding level provided by the Infrastructure Investment and Jobs Act (IIJA), which was enacted on November 15, 2021.
+Other funding assumptions include a bond issuance in 2023 to be repaid with dedicated motor vehicle sales tax revenue which is deposited in the State Road Bond Fund per the Amendment 3 legislation.

-The following table demonstrates MoDOT's anticipated contractor awards:
+The following chart demonstrates MoDOT's anticipated contractor awards:

-In summary, Missourians enjoy access to a large transportation system that keeps us connected.
+Missourians enjoy access to a large transportation system that keeps us connected.
 Maintaining and improving the transportation system is expensive, but a most worthwhile investment.
-Through accountability, innovation and efficiency, MoDOT will do the best we can with what we have for as long as we can, keeping our commitment to preserve the \$57 billion Missourian's have invested in their transportation assets that have a replacement value of approximately \$125 billion.
+Through accountability, innovation and efficiency, MoDOT will keep our commitment to preserve the \$58 billion Missourian's have invested in their transportation assets that have a replacement value of approximately \$145 billion.